- White Wolf

 How to Adjust the Budget and Timeline Based on Contingencies

-When contingencies arise, it may be necessary to adjust the budget and timeline accordingly.
+When contingencies arise, adjusting the budget and timeline may be necessary.
 Here are some steps to consider:

-Regularly monitor the progress of the project and make further adjustments as needed to stay on track.
+5. Regularly monitor the project's progress and make further adjustments to stay on track.

-By implementing a robust contingency plan, being prepared for potential risks, and adapting to unforeseen circumstances, you can navigate any financial challenges that may arise during your custom home build with greater ease and confidence.
+By implementing a robust contingency plan, being prepared for potential risks, and adapting to unforeseen circumstances, you can navigate any financial challenges during your custom home build with greater ease and confidence.